Harmony, California: History

 The town of Harmony began as a dairy settlement in the late 19th century started by Swiss immigrants living near the Italian border.

 Harmony was founded in 1869 around several dairy ranches and a creamery.
 The operation changed hands repeatedly because of rivalries that led to a killing.
 In 1907, owners and ranchers agreed to call off their feud and called the town by its present name as a symbol of their truce.

 The Harmony Valley Dairy Co-op was founded in 1901.
 As the town grew, it soon hosted a dairy management office, dormitories for employees, a livery stable, a blacksmith, and later a gas station.
 A school was built, and a feed store and post office gave Harmony official status as a community.
 At its peak, the creamery employed 10 workers, producing high quality dairy products, including butter and cheese that gave Harmony name recognition statewide.
-The creamery purified butter by cooking it in the traditional Swiss way, clarifying and giving it a golden color—old-world dairymen claimed butter produced by this method never turned rancid.
 Tourists traveling Hwy 1 often stopped for fresh buttermilk, and famed publishing magnate William Randolph Hearst stopped often in Harmony on his way to his opulent home in San Simeon, 12 miles northwest, as did many of the Hollywood celebrities who were frequent guests of Hearst.

 Increased grazing land fees and dairy industry consolidation led to the closure of Harmony's creamery around 1955.
-The town, which still has a part-time post office, lost population until the 1970s when it was rediscovered by California's young counter-culture population, many of whom were looking for a rural lifestyle where they could practice traditional crafts away from the pressures and technology of urban life.
+The town lost population until the 1970s when it was rediscovered by California's young counter-culture population, many of whom were looking for a rural lifestyle where they could practice traditional crafts away from the pressures and technology of urban life.
 Many of the town's historic landmarks, including the main creamery, were restored and reopened as restaurants and shops.